Kirubhakaran003/Employee_management_system/README.md

-# Employee_management_system
 # Employee Management System

 The Employee Management System is a web application designed to manage employee profiles, attendance tracking, payroll processing, performance evaluation, role-based access control, reporting, and promotion tracking.
-The system is built using Spring Boot for the backend, MySQL as the database, React.js for the frontend, and Bootstrap for styling.
+The system is built using Spring Boot for the backend and MySQL as the database.

 ## Features